Healthy Homes Assessment Te Awa

 Healthy Homes Assessment Services

-The areas that are covered by the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-We are fully independent assessors of rental properties as well as fully qualified to assess both Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties we are completely qualified to assess each of Healthy Homes and Homefit.

 Call Now 0800 894 138